Olympia Looping

 Olympia Looping, also known as Munich Looping, is a portable steel roller coaster owned and operated by R. Barth und Sohn Schaustellerbetriebe KG.
 The ride was designed by Anton Schwarzkopf and Werner Stengel, and built by BHS.
 It is the largest portable roller coaster in the world, and the only one with five inversions.
 It appears at many carnivals in Germany, most notably Oktoberfest, where it made its debut in 1989.

 It is named for its five vertical loops, which resemble the Olympic rings.
 Although they are clothoid-shaped, their shape is closer to circular than the ones on most other roller coasters, so they exert unusually high g-forces on the passengers (up to 5.2 g).

-The entire structure weighs 900 tons and requires a space 85 m wide by 36 m deep.
+The entire structure weighs 900 metric tonnes and requires a space 85 m wide by 36 m deep.
 The ride usually runs with five cars per train, though at events such as Oktoberfest and Winter Wonderland in Hyde Park, London, it runs with seven to increase throughput in busy periods.

+In December 2024 Wiener Prater announced that the coaster will be closing down at the park on August 24, 2025 to make way for a new theatre set to open in 2027.
+The park have stated the 2025 season may be the final year Olympia Looping travels to Vienna.

 Name

 The ride is almost always known as Olympia Looping in reference to its loops being painted to match those of the Olympic rings.
 However, there are two exceptions to this:

 When being designed, the ride was known as Fünfer Looping (Five Loops), continuing a sequence of travelling Schwarzkopf rides that previously included Doppel Looping and Dreier Looping (Double Loop and Triple Loop).
 This name is occasionally used in trade literature.

 Since 2016, the ride has appeared at London's Hyde Park Winter Wonderland event.
-In order to avoid reference to the Olympics (as the 2012 Summer Olympics was held in the city), and to fit in with the Bavarian theme of other sections of the event, the ride appears under the name Munich Looping although branding on the ride itself uses the German München Looping.
+In order to avoid reference to the Olympics (as the 2012 Summer Olympics was held in the city), and to fit in with the Bavarian theme of other sections of the event, the ride appears under the name Munich Looping, although branding on the ride itself uses the German München Looping.

+Ride experience

+After leaving the station, the train starts ascending the 34 m lift hill.
+The train turns 180 degrees during the first part of the lift hill.

+After cresting the top, it enters the drop.
+At the bottom of the drop, it immediately enters its first inversion.
+It then takes a sharp 180 degree turn before entering 2 back-to-back vertical loops.
+The train then ascends and turns 180 degrees into the mid-course brake run, which is also a small lift hill.

+At the top of the lift, it drops and enters 2 half-helix elements before entering its last 2 inversions, again done back to back.
+Next, it enters a block brake before more full helix elements.
+It banks to the right where the on-ride photo is taken.
+After the photo is taken, the ride enters the final brakes.